 Best bra styles to eliminate gaps

 Once you know why your bra cups are gaping it’s time to find a style or size that will suit you better.
-Here are a few of our top picks.
+Here are a few of our top picks of bras that help eliminate gaping cups:

-- The T-Back Front-Close Underwire Bra features plunge style cups that are angled to help eliminate gaping in some breast types.
+- The Front-Closure T-Back WonderWire Bra features plunge style cups that are angled to help eliminate gaping in some breast types.
 It also has a low and narrow center gore, great for close-set breasts.
 The secure front closure makes it easy to put on and take off, and the lace details add a stylish and feminine touch.

-- The Everyday Seamless Support T-Shirt Bra is a comfortable choice for everyday wear, even under form-fitting clothing.
-Wide padded straps are perfect for helping to support heavy breasts without digging into your shoulder.
-The full-coverage cups fully encapsulate the breast tissue seamlessly and the moisture-wicking fabric keeps you cool and dry.
+- The MagicLift Seamless Support T-Shirt Bra is a comfortable choice for everyday wear, even under form-fitting clothing.
+This wireless bra features padded straps that are perfect for helping to support heavy breasts without digging into your shoulder.
+The full-coverage cups fully encapsulate the breast tissue and are seamless for a smooth fit.
+Plus, the moisture-wicking fabric keeps you comfortably cool and dry throughout the day.

-- The Allover Lace Front-Close Underwire Bra has beautiful lace cups that stretch to give you a perfect fit without any gaps.
-Cushioned underwire gives you the support that you need without the discomfort.
+- The WonderWire Front-Closure Stretch Lace Bra has beautiful lace cups that stretch to give you a perfect fit without any gaps.
+The snap front closure is easy to get on and prevents you from having to reach behind you to fasten your bra.
+The underwires are cushioned for added comfort while providing all the support that you need.

 You deserve a bra that fits like it was made for you.
-If you have cups that gap the first step is to figure out why and then find a bra that solves those issues for you.
+If your bra cups are gaping, the first step is to figure out why and then find a size or style that solves those issues for you.